-- Dumb Is Good: Solomon muses over this trope and concludes that smart may be good but it sure is sad and it is temporary as we all die anyway.
+- Dumb Is Good: The Preacher muses over this trope and concludes that smart may be good but it sure is sad and it is temporary as we all die anyway.

 - Hoist by His Own Petard: This is a consequence of a fool who tends to say the wrong things in Ecclesiastes 10:12.

-- It's Been Done: Says quite a lot that there's nothing new under the sun.
+- It's Been Done: The book says quite a lot that there's nothing new under the sun.

 - List of Transgressions: According to the 12th and last verse of Ecclesiastes 12, God will judge every works, even in secret, regardless whether it's good or bad.

 - Lonely at the Top: What one king of Israel (presumably Solomon) was lamenting about the vanity in his life.